 Rainwater and Overflow of pumped water from the roof tank are harnessed through roof channels that run through a series of cascading tanks and water channels to finally culminate in a pond from which it is recycled back or used for irrigating vegetation, also working as a climate control factor.

 Sangath also expresses Balkrishna Doshi’s desire for a connection between nature and the individual, giving rise to a transformative garden path — reinvigorating the senses and invoking the divine.
 The overall form exaggerates the details of nature with its rolling mounds, cave-like spaces, terraced land, playful water channels, and reflective surfaces.
-Storm water in funneled through the site by the slick, round vaults and water troughs.
+Stormwater is funneled through the site by the slick, round vaults, and water troughs.

 In the entrance courtyard fountain surrounded by dividing pools are located at ground level and landscaped terraces.
 Some of the outer surfaces of the yard including arched ceilings are coated with irregular pieces of white tiles, reflecting the sun and moonlight, giving a mesmerizing view.

 The juxtaposition of closed and open spaces is one of the links that make Sangath a traditional building, which receives its power and beauty of local materials, the local workforce skilled and unskilled, and local values of architecture.
 Another result of the reintroduction of traditional values is the outdoor amphitheater used for conferences and other meetings.